opencontainers/image-spec/descriptor.md

 # OCI Content Descriptors

-* An OCI image consists of several different components, arranged in a [Merkle Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Merkle_tree).
+- An OCI image consists of several different components, arranged in a [Merkle Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Merkle_tree).
-* References between components in the graph are expressed through _Content Descriptors_.
+- References between components in the graph are expressed through _Content Descriptors_.
-* A Content Descriptor (or simply _Descriptor_) describes the disposition of the targeted content.
+- A Content Descriptor (or simply _Descriptor_) describes the disposition of the targeted content.
-* A Content Descriptor includes the type of the content, a content identifier (_digest_), and the byte-size of the raw content.
+- A Content Descriptor includes the type of the content, a content identifier (_digest_), and the byte-size of the raw content.
+  Optionally, it includes the type of artifact it is describing.
-* Descriptors SHOULD be embedded in other formats to securely reference external content.
+- Descriptors SHOULD be embedded in other formats to securely reference external content.
-* Other formats SHOULD use descriptors to securely reference external content.
+- Other formats SHOULD use descriptors to securely reference external content.

 This section defines the `application/vnd.oci.descriptor.v1+json` [media type](media-types.md).